ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 # JSONPath Examples

-This section provides some more examples for JSONPath expressions.
+This section provides examples of JSONPath expressions.
 The examples are based on the simple JSON value shown in
 {{fig-example-value}}, representing a bookstore (that also has a bicycle).